Venice, Italy

 Korcula, Croatia

 A gem of the Adriatic, Korcula is among the most beloved islands in Croatia.
 It boasts a landscape of olive groves and vineyards, and a striking coast of white pebble beaches and azure waters.
 While there’s evidence the island has been inhabited since prehistoric times, the fortified old town is on UNESCO’s tentative list for its late medieval planning and has been referred to by the locals as ‘Little Dubrovnik’.
-It is a delightful mix of medieval churches, elegant palaces and squares.
-See the impressive St. Mark’s Cathedral built in Gothic-Renaissance style, and the captivating Marco Polo Center, where you can understand the legacy of the explorer who was thought to have been born here.
+It’s a delightful mix of medieval churches, elegant palaces and squares.
+See the impressive St Mark’s Cathedral, built in Gothic-Renaissance style, and the captivating Marco Polo Center, where you can understand the legacy of the explorer who is said to have been born here.
 The villages of Cara and Smokvica are renowned for producing the country’s signature dry white wine.

 Dubrovnik, Croatia

-Your Emerald Cruises voyage concludes in the grand, historic city of Dubrovnik, the UNESCO World Heritage Site known as the Pearl of the Adriatic.
-The city is renowned for its breathtaking architecture of red terracotta tiled roofs and whiteish walls, striking against the turquoise waters that laps below.
-It’s home to one of the finest examples of a medieval citadel in Europe.
+Your Emerald Cruises voyage concludes in the grand city of Dubrovnik, a World Heritage Site known as the Pearl of the Adriatic.
+The city is renowned for its breathtaking architecture of red terracotta-tiled roofs and white stone walls, striking against the turquoise waters that lap below.
 From your luxury yacht, you’ll be transferred to the airport for your journey home or to continue your holiday.

 Please book your flight to depart out of Dubrovnik after 12:00 PM.